mparsley1/eo-docs/README.md

-## Automation of the dev environment using Ansible
+# Provisioning of the servers using Ansible

 Ansible is used to automate the setup of the development machines.
 The ansible playbooks are in the [eo-playbooks](https://github.com/ECHOESProj/eo-playbooks) repo.
 See the README in the repo for the installation and